 In September 2019, China Telecom and China Unicom agreed to share their 5G SA infrastructure.
 The deal could save about 9 billion EUR in construction investment by preliminary estimate.

 In May 2020, China Mobile signed a 5G network sharing agreement with China Broadcasting Network, which jointly fund and deploy a network over the 700 MHz frequency.

 2.4.7.
-USA: all major players have launched 5G services
+USA

 Verizon